trento-project/contracts/README.md

 make
 ```

-In order to make the last command work, `protoc-gen-go` and `protoc-gen-elixir` must be available in your PATH system variable (they are if they are installed using the previously explained `asdf` option).
+In order to make the last command work, `protoc-gen-go`, `protoc-gen-elixir` and `protoc-gen-rust` must be available in your PATH system variable (they are if they are installed using the previously explained `asdf` option).